-13. Concentration of Credit Risk
+12. Concentration of Credit Risk

 As a hospital, UCMC is potentially subject to concentration of credit risk from patient accounts receivable and certain investments.
 Investments, which include government and agency securities, stocks, corporate bonds, real assets, absolute return, and private equities, are not concentrated in any corporation or industry or with any single counter-party.
 UCMC receives a significant portion of its payments for services rendered from a limited number of government and commercial third-party payors, including Medicare, Medicaid, and Blue Cross.
-For 2013 and 2012, Medicaid approximated 15% and 17% of the Medical Center's net revenue for the year.
-Medicaid represented 16% and 30% of UCMC's net accounts receivable at June 30, 2013 and 2012, respectively.
+Medicaid approximated 16% of the Medical Center's net revenue for 2014 and 2013.
+Medicaid represented 21% and 17% of UCMC's net accounts receivable at June 30, 2014 and 2013, respectively.
 Management does not anticipate any collection risk related to the Medicaid accounts receivable at June 30, 2013.
 UCMC has not historically incurred any significant credit losses outside the normal course of business.

-14. Pledges
+13. Pledges